 The French applicants are strongly encouraged to contact ANR prior to submission:

 Mathieu Girerd, Scientific Officer, Information and Communication Sciences and Technologies Department, telephone: +33 1 7354 8213, email: email@example.com

 Daria Julkowska, Scientific Coordinator, Biology and Health Department, telephone: +33 1 7809 8078, email: firstname.lastname@example.org

-Germany's Federal Ministry of Education and Research will consider US-German Research Proposals and US-German Data Sharing Proposals submitted in response to this solicitation.
+Germany's Federal Ministry of Education and Research will consider US-German Research Proposals, US-German Data Sharing Proposals, Multilateral Research Proposals, and Multilateral Data Sharing Proposals submitted in response to this solicitation.
 The durations of these projects are expected to be no greater than three years.
 Investigators contemplating projects that would require longer durations are advised to discuss their project requirements with the appropriate agency contact(s) before submitting.
-Collaborating investigators in US-German projects selected for funding will provide assurance to BMBF that a cooperation agreement, covering issues including intellectual property, has been established.
+Collaborating investigators in projects selected for funding that involve Germany will provide assurance to BMBF that a cooperation agreement, covering issues including intellectual property, has been established.
 A proposal with the same project description as the proposal to NSF must be submitted by the German PI to BMBF.
-German applicants are referred to the BMBF Richtlinien (http://www.gesundheitsforschung-bmbf.de/de/5369.php) for further instructions, and are urged to contact the project management organization for advice on applications:
+German applicants are referred to the BMBF Richtlinien (http://www.gesundheitsforschung-bmbf.de/de/5651.php) for further instructions, and are urged to contact the project management organization for advice on applications:

 Questions should be directed to: